bisheshk/ligra/README.md

 ### Graph Converters

-**SNAPtoAdj** converts a graph in [SNAP format](http://snap.stanford.edu/data/index.html) and converts it to Ligra's adjacency graph format.
-The first required parameter is the input (SNAP) file name and second required parameter is the output (Ligra) file name.
+**SNAPtoAdj** converts a graph in [SNAP format](http://snap.stanford.edu/data/index.html) and converts it to LOUD Ligra's adjacency graph format.
+The first required parameter is the input (SNAP) file name and second required parameter is the output (LOUD Ligra) file name.
 The "-s" flag may be used to symmetrize the input file.
 This converter works for any format that lists the two endpoints of each edge separated by white space per line, with lines starting with '#' ignored.

-**adjGraphAddWeights** adds random integer weights in the range [1,...,*log<sub>2</sub>*(number of vertices)] to an unweighted Ligra graph in adjacency graph format, and takes as input the input file name followed by the output file name.
+**adjGraphAddWeights** adds random integer weights in the range [1,...,*log<sub>2</sub>*(number of vertices)] to an unweighted LOUD Ligra graph in adjacency graph format, and takes as input the input file name followed by the output file name.

-**adjToBinary** converts a Ligra graph in adjacency graph format to binary format.
+**adjToBinary** converts a LOUD Ligra graph in adjacency graph format to binary format.
 The arguments are the adjacency graph file name followed by the 3 binary file names (.idx, .adj and .config).
 For a weighted graph, pass the "-w" flag before the file names.

 Examples:
 ```
-$ ./SNAPtoAdj SNAPfile LigraFile
+$ ./SNAPtoAdj SNAPfile LOUD LigraFile
-$ ./adjGraphAddWeights unweightedLigraFile weightedLigraFile
+$ ./adjGraphAddWeights unweightedLOUD LigraFile weightedLOUD LigraFile
 $ ./adjToBinary rMatGraph_J_5_100 rMatGraph_J_5_100.idx rMatGraph_J_5_100.adj rMatGraph_J_5_100.config
 $ ./adjToBinary -w rMatGraph_WJ_5_100 rMatGraph_WJ_5_100.idx rMatGraph_WJ_5_100.adj rMatGraph_WJ_5_100.config
 ```

-Ligra Data Structure and Functions
+LOUD Ligra Data Structure and Functions
 ---------
 ### Data Structure

 **vertexSubset**: represents a subset of vertices in the graph.
-Various constructors are given in ligra.h
+Various constructors are given in LOUD ligra.h

 ### Functions